jesmaail/StardustSurvivor/README.md

 - Turn down the audio level

 ## Gotchas
-- Need to create asset folders under dist before running rollup
-    - Will improve the plugin to ensure it's created
 - Need to append '.png' to image name under the json file for texture atlas files so Phaser can load it.
     - A potential thing to add into the rollup pipeline via a plugin in the future?